civio/medicamentalia/_articles/contraceptives/religion.en.md

 The Koran implies using breastfeeding as a form of birth control.
 It states that a mother should breastfeed at least two years.
 "Nine months of pregnancy plus another twenty-four...in Islam we think that's a reasonable time for the mother and the baby," says Ousman M. Had, president of the Hajj Commission and a member of the Supreme Islamic Council in The Gambia.

 <div class="panel" markdown="1">
-#### Lactancy as a contraceptive
+#### Lactation as a contraceptive

 Lactational amenorrhea is a contraceptive method that can be used only by women who have just given birth.
 It works on [three conditions](http://www.unicef.cl/lactancia/docs/mod04/Mod 4 El Uso del Metodo de la Amenorrea de la Lactancia.pdf){:target="_blank"}: the mother must breastfeed exclusively, she must not be menstruating, and it only works for the first six months after giving birth.
-In the Gambia, many women use this method because it is natural, but not all of them have a good experience.
+In The Gambia, many women use this method because it is natural, but not all of them have a good experience.
 If they fail to meet any of those three criteria, the possibilities of pregnancy increase exponentially.
 Many end up breast-feeding two children, having failed to space their pregnancies.
 </div>

 All three religions leave a loophole for cases in which the mother's health is at risk.